Arden Shakespeare

 The Arden Shakespeare is a long-running series of scholarly editions of the works of William Shakespeare.
 It presents fully edited modern-spelling editions of the plays and poems, with lengthy introductions and full commentaries.
 There have been three distinct series of The Arden Shakespeare over the past century, with the third series commencing in 1995 and concluding in January 2020.
+The fourth series is scheduled to commence publication in 2026.

 Arden was the maiden name of Shakespeare's mother, Mary, but the primary reference of the enterprise's title is to the Forest of Arden, in which Shakespeare's As You Like It is set.

 First Series

 The first series was published by Methuen.
 Its first publication was Edward Dowden's edition of Hamlet, published in 1899.
 Over the next 25 years, the entire canon of Shakespeare was edited and published.
 The original editor of The Arden Shakespeare was William James Craig (1899–1906), succeeded by R. H. Case (1909–1944).
 The text of The Arden Shakespeare, First series, was based on the 1864 "Globe" or Cambridge edition of Shakespeare's Complete Works, edited by William George Clark and John Glover, as revised in 1891–93.

 The list of the first series is as follows: